Links may not function; however, this content may be relevant to outdated versions of the product.

 - Click Add aggregate.

-- Optional: To add when conditions for the aggregates, in the Condition section, click an empty field, and then specify the when condition.
+- Optional: To add when conditions for the aggregates, click the expand icon next to Define, click Add condition, and then specify the when condition.

-For example: To ensure that the customer does not receive duplicate offers, define the aggregate and when conditions, and then use the data set in the strategy of your application to prevent offers for which the value of the CountPositives property is greater than 0 for a specific customer.
+For example: To ensure that the customer does not receive duplicate offers, define the aggregate and when conditions, and then use the data set in your application's strategy to prevent offers for which the value of the CountPositives property is greater than 0 for a specific customer.
 Use the following settings:

 - Function: Count